Loading...

 Switch to Low-Fat Milk

-Use low-fat or skim milk in your tea to reduce the overall calorie and fat intake, which can help stabilize blood sugar levels.
+Use low-fat or skim milk instead of full-fat milk in your tea to decrease the overall calorie and fat content.

-Incorporate a source of protein with your snack, such as a handful of nuts or a small piece of cheese, to slow down the digestion process.
+Pair your tea and biscuits with a source of protein or healthy fat, such as a handful of nuts or a small piece of cheese, to slow down the absorption of sugars.

 Stay Hydrated

-Drink a glass of water before eating to help fill you up and potentially reduce the amount of food you consume.
+Drink a glass of water before having your tea and biscuits to help with digestion and reduce the likelihood of a significant blood sugar spike.

 healthspan-mbl